koddr/go-email-sender/README.md

 // Send the email with an HTML template. if err := sender.SendHTMLEmail(
+    "my/templates/welcome.html", // path to the HTML template []string{
+        "mail@example.com"       // slice of the emails to send },
+    []string{
-    "my/templates/welcome.html",  // path to the HTML template []string{"mail@example.com"}, // slice of the emails to send "It's a test email!",         // subject of the email &HTMLEmailData{
+        "copy-mail@example.com"  // slice of the emails to send email copy },
+    "It's a test email!",        // subject of the email &HTMLEmailData{
         Name:    "Vic",
         Website: "https://shostak.dev/",
     },
+    []string{
+        "my/files/image.jpg",    // slice of the files to send },
 ); err != nil {
     // Throw error message, if something went wrong.